indexmod/archive/blind-leading-the-blind-the-film.md

 ---
-title: Bali
+title: Blind Leading the Blind, The (film)
-permalink: bali
+permalink: blind-leading-the-blind-the-film
 position:
 layout: default
 ---

-# Bali
+# Blind Leading the Blind, The (film)

 (Est. 2013, city) is a subject, description-one <span id="a1">[\[1\]](#f1)</span>, description-two <span id="a2">[\[2\]](#f2)</span> description-3 <span id="a3">[\[3\]](#f3)</span>, extra text.